Access4all/adg/pages/examples/sensible-aria-usage/presentation/_examples/removing-a-links-role/README.md

 ---
-title: "Removing a link&#39;s role"
+title: "Removing a link's role"
 compatibility:
   Keyboard only:
     status: pass